 While digital assets are still a new idea for many investors, they’re just as powerful as any traditional investment asset.
 Just ask the Winklevoss twins — the world’s first Bitcoin billionaires.

-And according to a recent survey of almost 800 financial professionals across the U.S. and Europe, institutional investors are very interested in digital assets.
+And according to a survey of almost 800 financial professionals across the U.S. and Europe, institutional investors are very interested in digital assets.

 The most popular digital asset among these investors?
 Bitcoin — a type of cryptocurrency.

 With that in mind, let’s talk more about cryptocurrency as well as some other popular digital assets you can use to round out your modern investment portfolio.